 MigraLens vs Blue Light Glasses

-Many of the products marketed as "Blue Light Blocking Glasses", "Computer Glasses" or using the FL-41 filter still allow a significant percentage of blue light through, without blocking any of the red light and the amount of blue light filtered can be too low to be effective.³
+Many of the products marketed as "Blue Light Glasses", "Computer Glasses", or Migraine glasses with an FL-41 filter often still allow a significant percentage of blue light through to the eye, without blocking any of the red light and the amount of blue light filtered can be too low to be effective.³

 When it comes to Migraine, green is the power behind our success, but be aware of cheap copies.
 Just because a lens is green, it does not guarantee that they will filter the appropriate amounts of blue, red light (or UVA/UVB) required to be effective.

 Below you can see a light spectrum showing all the wavelengths of light that MigraLens glasses block.
 Our lenses are tinted to precision, allowing green, yellow and orange light to pass through, while blocking UVA, UVB, blue and red light: